-The affects of sin are devastating.
-The corruption of character, the separation from God’s presence, and the darkness of walking according worldly wisdom leads to spiritual ruin.
+The effects of sin are devastating.
+The corruption of character, the separation from God’s presence, and the darkness of walking according to worldly wisdom leads to spiritual ruin.
 When a person makes a decision for Christ, the Holy Spirit begins renewing their mind, changing their heart, and giving a perspective that is Christlike.

 3. God works in us for His glory.

-4. Living faithfully to His call brings about a change.
+4. Live faithfully to His calling.

-“For He chose us in Him before the foundation of the world to be holy and blameless in His presence.
+Ephesians 1:4 “For He chose us in Him before the foundation of the world to be holy and blameless in His presence.
 In love”

 5. God’s workmanship was ordained from the beginning of Creation.